Safety and Pharmacokinetics of Ceftolozane/Tazobactam in Pediatric Participants With Nosocomial Pneumonia (MK-7625A-036)

 Time Frame: Up to 31 days

-An SAE is any untoward medical consequence that, at any dose, results in death, is life-threatening, requires inpatient hospitalization or prolongs existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect, or any other important medical event.
+An SAE was defined as any untoward medical consequence that, at any dose, results in death, is life-threatening, requires inpatient hospitalization or prolongs existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect, or any other important medical event.
+The percentage of participants with any SAE was reported for each arm.

 Up to 31 days